Akojede70/alx-frontend-javascript/0x00-ES6_basic/README.md

 }

-12-createReportObject.js:Writing a function named createReportObject whose parameter, employeesList, is the return value of the previous function createEmployeesObject. createReportObject should return an object containing the key allEmployees and a method property called getNumberOfDepartments. allEmployees is a key that maps to an object containing the department name and a list of all the employees in that department.
+**12-createReportObject.js:** Writing a function named createReportObject whose parameter, employeesList, is the return value of the previous function createEmployeesObject. createReportObject should return an object containing the key allEmployees and a method property called getNumberOfDepartments. allEmployees is a key that maps to an object containing the department name and a list of all the employees in that department.
 If you’re having trouble, use the spread syntax.
 The method property receives employeesList and returns the number of departments.
 I would suggest suggest thinking back to the ES6 method property syntax.

-100-createIteratorObject.js: Writing a function named createIteratorObject, that will take into argument a report Object created with the previous function createReportObject.
+**100-createIteratorObject.js:** Writing a function named createIteratorObject, that will take into argument a report Object created with the previous function createReportObject.
 This function will return an iterator to go through every employee in every department.

-101-iterateThroughObject.js: Finally, write a function named iterateThroughObject.
+**101-iterateThroughObject.js:** Finally, write a function named iterateThroughObject.
 The function’s parameter reportWithIterator is the return value from createIteratorObject.
 It should return every employee name in a string, separated by |.
 Should return John Doe | Guillaume Salva.
 Reminder - the functions will be imported by the test suite.